The Mystical, Magical Greyhound

 Attacking the Nubians

-This is a picture of a painted sandal box found in King Tutankamun's tomb by archeologist Howard Carter.
+Below is a picture of a painted sandal box found in King Tutankamun's tomb by archeologist Howard Carter.
 Check out the size of these dogs!
 In ancient Egyptian art, the size of a figure is an indication of its importance in relation to the subject of the painting.
 Here, it is hard to tell whether or not the size of the dogs are meant to be in proportion to their master, the king, or their enemies, the Nubians.
 If they were meant to be in proportion to the king, then they are greyhounds (okay, they could be salukis).
-On the other hand, if they were drawn to be in proportion to the Nubians, then they are a very dangerous breed of dog, indeed (definitely not related to Zephyr, although he will have you believe otherwise judging from the next picture).
+On the other hand, if they were drawn to be in proportion to the Nubians, then they are a very dangerous breed of dog, indeed.

 Photo from "Egypt, the World of the Pharoahs".